SimSCOOD: Systematic Analysis of Out-of-Distribution Generalization in Fine-tuned Source Code Models: Introduction

-To summarize, the contributions of this paper are in five thrusts. \begin{enumerate*} \item Our work pioneers to investigate the behaviors of the source code pre-trained models in OOD scenarios. \item We propose a systematic approach to simulate a variety of OOD scenarios by masking out sub-regions of source code distribution along the complexity, syntax, and semantics dimensions. \item We conduct extensive experiments on six different pre-trained source code models with three code generation tasks, where we analyze several properties of the pre-trained models, including architecture, objective function, and pre-trained dataset size. \item We provide insights in the generalization, robustness, and inductive biases of source code models, which expose catastrophic failure modes of unseen language elements. \item Our analysis of data/model properties sheds light for the construction of future datasets/research on OOD of code models to provide better training distributions accounting for generalization and inductive biases.
+To summarize, the main contributions of this paper are as follows: \begin{enumerate*} \item Our work pioneers in investigating the behaviors of the fine-tuned source code models in OOD scenarios. \item We propose a systematic approach to simulate various OOD scenarios by masking out sub-regions of source code distribution along the length, syntax, and semantics dimensions. \item We find that the performance of the fine-tuned models can significantly deteriorate in various OOD scenarios despite the models encountering similar examples during the pre-training phase.
+In particular, in syntax and length-based OOD scenarios, the drop can be as substantial as 90\%. \item Our systematic analysis shows that, while full fine-tuning and LoRA fine-tuning perform comparably on in-distribution code data, LoRA fine-tuning demonstrates significantly better performance on OOD data. \item Our analysis of data/model properties provides insights into model finetuning and shapes future datasets/research to focus on the OOD of code models, which has the potential to enhance generalization accuracy across various code generation tasks.

 \end{enumerate*}